-You can set up the default mode of the front panel display, and front panel functions for actuator control, or RCM self-test.
+You can set up the default mode of the front panel display, and front panel functions for actuator control, beeper mute or RCM self-test

 Note that available front panel settings are model dependent.

-- Actuator control -- available on all models. - Default front panel mode setup -- available on all models. - RCM self-test -- available on those PRO3X models which support residual current monitoring. - To configure the front panel settings:
+- Actuator control -- available on all models. - Internal beeper's mute function -- available on all PRO3X models. - Default front panel mode setup -- available on all models. - RCM self-test -- available on those PRO3X models which support residual current monitoring.

+To configure the front panel settings: